alerodriguezabella/food-wars/README.md

 ## Description
 Brief description of the project:

 *Food Wars* is a recipe blog app where you'll find different and delicious recipes.
-A food related quote, chosen randomly, will appear every time you go to the home page; setting the mood for your cooking.
-If you are logged in, you will also be able to check comments and scores of each recipe.
+A food related quote, chosen randomly, will appear every time you go to the home page, setting the mood for your cooking.
+If you are logged in, you will also be able to check the comments and scores of each recipe.

 A bit more information about the three available ranks:
 - Admin: able to add, edit and delete the available recipes; able to add comments; able to edit and delete comments added by them